hanami/guides/content/projects/http2-early-hints.md

 A web page may link to external resources such as stylesheets, or images (assets).
 With HTTP/1.1 the browser parses the HTML and for each link, it downloads the asset and eventually take an action on it: renders an image or evaluate JavaScript code.
-With HTTP/2 introduced an enhancement: the server can proactively "push" in parallel both the HTML payload **and** the some assets to the browser.
+With HTTP/2 introduced an enhancement: the server can proactively "push" in parallel both the HTML payload **and** some assets to the browser.
 This workflow is allowed due to the HTTP/2 TCP connections are multiplexed.
 That means many communications can happen at the same time.

 Unfortunately HTTP/2 adoption is still slow, so the IETF "backported" this workflow to HTTP/1.1 as well, by introducing the HTTP status [`103 Early Hints`](https://datatracker.ietf.org/doc/rfc8297/).
 In this case the server sends **one or more HTTP responses for a single request**.
 The last one must be the traditional `200 OK` that returns the HTML of the page, whereas the first `n` can include a special header `Link` to tell the browser to fetch the asset ahead of time.